jpgmoreira/rrt-path-finder/README.md

 Demo video: https://www.youtube.com/watch?v=cbYwxA9g_9k

 **May 2020 update**: This program was rewritten, and now its code is more organized and better structured.
-A new demo video was recorded too.